 - P&OEdge Adventure Park experience (“high adrenalin” program with 20 different activities, such as climbing, jumping, racing, flying on ropes)

-- Jogging Track; Traditional deck games area (Deck Chess, Deck Quoits, Shufflleboard); Sports Court (basketball, volleyball, tennis); Table Tennis; Golf Nets, Lawn Bowls (outdoor bowling green).
+- Jogging Track; Traditional deck games area (Deck Chess, Deck Quoits, Shuffleboard); Sports Court (basketball, volleyball, tennis); Table Tennis; Golf Nets, Lawn Bowls (outdoor bowling green).

 MS Karnika wiki

-The ship cruises on mostly round-trip itineraries to the South Pacific Islands ("Pacific Island Hopper") visiting ports in Fiji, Vanuatu, New Caledonia, Papua New Guinea, Tasmania.
-On Queensland cruises the ship sails to Great Barrier Reef (Willis Island), while on short breaks goes to Moreton Island.
-In the Southeast Asia reagion feature destinations are Indonesia, Malaysia, Vietnam, Singapore.
+For PandO, the ship operated cruises on mostly roundtrips to South Pacific Islands ("Pacific Island Hopper" itineraries) visiting ports in Fiji, Vanuatu, New Caledonia, PNG-Papua New Guinea, Tasmania.
+On Queensland cruises, the ship visited Great Barrier Reef (Willis Island), while on short breaks went to Moreton Island.
+In the Southeast Asia region, feature destinations were Indonesia, Malaysia, Vietnam, Singapore.

-Pacific Jewel's Cruise to Nowhere deals are on specially themed Australian roundtrip voayges (with no additional porst of call along the route).
-These short breaks are usually themed "Food and Wine", "Music" (various styles/performers), "Comedy", "Sports".
-P&O Australia "cruises to nowhere" prices are also inclusive of all special activites and themed entertainment on the ship, including classes and workshops, lectures, presentations, guest performances, theme parties.
+Pacific Jewel's Cruise to Nowhere deals was on specially themed Australian roundtrips with no additional ports of call along the route.
+These short-breaks were usually themed "Food and Wine", "Music" (various styles/performers), "Comedy", "Sports".
+P&O Australia "cruises to nowhere" prices were inclusive of all special activities and themed onboard entertainment, including classes and workshops, lectures, presentations, guest performances, theme parties.

-Jewel was the first cruise liner to visit the privately-owned Conflict Islands (Papua New Guinea) - in June 2016.
+In 2017, the liner replaced in New Zealand the fleet-leaving Pacific Pearl (now CMV Columbus), offering roundtrip Pacific Islands itineraries out of homeport Auckland NZ.
+Jewel was the first-ever cruise liner to visit the privately-owned Conflict Islands (Papua New Guinea) - in June 2016.
 This is a group of all 21 islands surrounding a blue lagoon with a pristine reef system.
-This made the new destination one of the perfect ones for snorkeling and diving excursions in the South Pacific.
+This made the new destination one of the perfect ones for snorkelling and diving excursions in the South Pacific.
 The Conflict Islands were part of P&O Australia's Papua New Guinea itineraries.
 The ship operated out of Melbourne (Victoria) (between November 2017 and March 2018) for 109 days, offering 18 voyages.
 A new 12-night NZ itinerary visited Fiordland Park and Stewart Island.
 Short Breaks were offered to Eden NSW and Kangaroo Island.
-In 2017, following Pacific Pearl's farewell, Pacific Jewel became PandO's New Zealand cruise ship and offered roundtrip departures from Auckland NZ for 2 months (Sept - Dec) to South Pacific Islands, before returning again in 2018.
+In 2017, following Pacific Pearl's farewell, Pacific Jewel became PandO's New Zealand ship homeported in Auckland NZ for 2 months (Sept-Dec) and cruising to South Pacific Islands, before returning again in 2018.

-For Zen Cruises, Karnika ship's onboard hotel and administrative services (housekeeping, reception, payroll, health, food-beverage, vendor management, revenues collection) will be run by The Apollo Group via its subsidiary Apollo Ship Chandlers.
+For Zen Cruises/Jalesh, Karnika ship's onboard hotel and administrative services (housekeeping, reception, payroll, health, food-beverage, vendor management, revenues collection) will be run by The Apollo Group via its subsidiary Apollo Ship Chandlers.

-Pacific Jewel's last cruise for P&O was the 11-day repositioning Australia-Asia (Fremantle to Singapore).
+Pacific Jewel's last cruise for P&O was the 11-day repositioning Australia-Asia itinerary from Fremantle to Singapore.

 |Date / Time||Port|